chingc/resume/README.md

 Jun Group
 New York City, NY

-- Primary maintainer of the on-site CI infrastructure and in-house tools.
+- Maintained the on-site CI infrastructure.
+- Developed in-house tools for automation and developer productivity.
 - Collaborated with developers to deliver new features and bug fixes.
 - Improved coverage and reliability of unit and integration tests.